 - Low productivity - in specific teams, in specific roles.

-- Lack of office space and facilities - software, hardware, desks, specialist equipment.
+- Lack of space and facilities - software, hardware, desks, specialist equipment.

 - Product-market mismatch - ineffective marketing communications, low retention rates, difficulties with referrals and recommendations.

-- No innovation or risk-taking - a 'good' product isn't good enough, not taking advantage of trends and new technologies.
+- No innovation or risk-taking - not taking advantage of trends and new technologies.

 - Cash flow problems - limited funds, problems chasing payments, forced to pay bills late.